 This year I have had several consults in which the wives I have met with have brought up how their husbands are not the father of one of their children.

-In many of these consults the women were surprised to learn that this would somehow complicate their divorce.
-Many aspects of a Texas divorce regarding children are like those of a Texas suit affecting parent child relationships that unmarried couple go through when they need court orders regarding children.
+In many of these consults, the women were surprised to learn that this would somehow complicate their divorce.
+Many aspects of a Texas divorce regarding children are like those of a Texas suit affecting parent-child relationships that unmarried couple goes through when they need court orders regarding children.
 However, there are differences which we will explore in today’s blog topic.

 The Presumption of Paternity

-A good starting point for understanding how an extramarital child can complicate a divorce is Texas Family Code Section 160.204 which states that:
+A good starting point for understanding how an extramarital child can complicate a divorce in Texas Family Code Section 160.204 which states that:

 - A man is presumed to be the father of a child if:

 - he is married to the mother of the child and the child is born during the marriage;

 - he is married to the mother of the child and the child is born before the 301st day after the date the marriage is terminated by death, annulment, declaration of invalidity, or divorce;

 - he married the mother of the child before the birth of the child in apparent compliance with law, even if the attempted marriage is or could be declared invalid, and the child is born during the invalid marriage or before the 301st day after the date the marriage is terminated by death, annulment, declaration of invalidity, or divorce;